berbjs/Palladio-Addons-SPD-Metamodel/README.md

 # Compatibility with other tools
 Other tools build upon the meta-model and the meta-model is in the inception phase, hence it is evolving and being refactored.
 To help you understand which tool works with which version we rely on tags for now.

-## Graphical Syntax for SPD -> supports the meta-model definition tagged v0.1
+* Graphical Syntax for SPD -> supports the meta-model definition tagged [v0.1](https://git.rss.iste.uni-stuttgart.de/slingshot/spd-meta-model/-/commits/v0.1 )

-## Slingshot Simulator -> supports tag v0.2